steve315/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - Deletes the file betty
 9-firstdirdeletion - Deletes the directory my_first_directory
-10-back - Changes the working directory to the previous one 11-lists - Lists all files in current, parent and the /boot directories
+10-back - Changes the working directory to the previous one 11-lists - Lists all files in current, parent and the /boot directories 12-file_type - prints the type of file named iamafile in /tmp dir